Updated June 2026 — All referral codes verified · New additions: SNKRDUNK, The Tokyo Pass, Rocket Now

 Both major delivery platforms work well in Tokyo and major Japanese cities.
 Demae-can often has more local Japanese restaurant options.
 Uber Eats works with international credit cards making it expat-friendly.

 The official Tokyo Metropolitan Government app, available in English and Japanese.
-Provides city services information, Tokyo-specific event listings, emergency alerts, disaster prevention guides, and access to Tokyo-specific government resources.
-Essential for expats living in Tokyo — especially for navigating local administrative services and understanding city-wide emergency protocols.
+City services information, Tokyo-specific event listings, emergency alerts, disaster prevention guides, and access to Tokyo-specific government resources.
+Essential for expats living in Tokyo.

-📖 Full Temu Japan Guide →Not living in Japan but want items from Mercari, Yahoo フリマ, or Japanese stores?
+Not living in Japan but want items from Mercari, Yahoo フリマ, or Japanese stores?
 Tokyo Buy For You is Peter’s personal shopping service — we buy it in Tokyo and ship it to you worldwide.
-Basic service from $10/item, flea market orders from $15/order.
+Basic service from $10/item.

-🛍️ Learn More — Tokyo Buy For You →📊 Quick Reference — All Apps & Referral Codes
+📊 Quick Reference — All Apps & Codes

 Frequently Asked Questions